NeoVance/Optopus/README.md

 `./script -b=foo`

-It will also allow 'clustered' short options ie: `-asdf` is equal to `-a -s -d -f`
+It will also allow 'clustered' short options ie: `-asdf` is equal to `-a -s -d -f`.
+In addition, option arguments can be provided with 'clustered' short options, ie:

-Currently not accepted:
+`./script -asdf=bar`

+`./script -asdf bar`

-`./script -xyzb=foo` assuming -b acceptsArgument()  This will not work as expected
+This will not work as of now:

-`./script --barFOO` no spaces. assuming --bar acceptsArgument()  This will not work as expected
+`./script --barFOO` no spaces. assuming --bar acceptsArgument()  This will not work as expected.
+Still not sure if this *should* be supported.

-I'm not sure if those bizarre end-user cases *should* be supported, but they aren't as of now.

-Rather incidentally, it will however accept:

-`./script -xyzb foo` assuming -b acceptsArgument() although I think this usage is silly

 Supports "--" for end-of-options GNU pseudo-standard